bitcoin/bips/bip-0139/wallet_potential_usage.md

 **A is the open one, and `birth_block` is the case to revisit.** Six wallets hold a timestamp and two hold a height, so as defined the field is unfillable by the majority without a chain lookup - and an offline exporter cannot do one at all.

+## Labels: the gap belongs to BIP-329, not here

+`account.labels` originally scored 5 `~`.
+All five are now ✓, and no BIP-139 change was
+needed for any of them.

+Seven wallets already implement BIP-329 natively - Sparrow (whose author wrote it), Liana (the `bip329` crate), Nunchuk (`ExportBIP329`/`ImportBIP329`), Keeper, Bitcoin Safe, Bull Bitcoin and Green.
+That is the strongest adoption of any standard this format delegates to.

+The five `~` had two causes, both resolved:

+- **Mechanical conversion.** Electrum keeps a flat `{key: text}` dict and infers the record type from the key's shape; Specter keeps `{label: [addresses]}`, address-only; Core's draft synthesises `type: "tx"` entries from address-book data and transaction comments;
+  Dana has a per-transaction `user_note`.
+All are exporter work, nothing the spec must change.
+Core's two real problems - the `bip329_labels` name and wallet-root placement - are fixed separately.
+- **Multiple labels per item.** Wasabi's `LabelsArray` is a *set* of labels per address or transaction feeding its cluster analysis; Nunchuk has `TAGS` and `COLLECTIONS` tables;
+  Bitcoin Safe has `category` and works around the single-string limit by concatenating it into the label with a `" #"` separator.
+BIP-329 gives one `label` string per reference.

+The second is a real limitation, but it is BIP-329's, and BIP-329 already has the mechanism to fix it: an **Additional Fields** section (`bip-0329.mediawiki:142`) defining optional per-record fields such as `height`, `time`, `fee`, `value`, `rate`, `fmv` and `keypath`.

+A `tags` array of strings, valid on any record type, covers all three wallets:

+    { "type": "output", "ref": "abc...:1", "label": "rent", "tags": ["kyc-free", "collection:cold-storage", "category:savings"] }

+Bare strings are plain tags; an optional `ns:value` prefix carries a second axis, which is what Nunchuk needs to keep tags and collections apart and what Bitcoin Safe needs for `category`.
+Splitting on the first colon leaves tag text free to contain others.
+It degrades cleanly: a wallet with only plain tags emits bare strings, and an importer that does not recognise a namespace still sees a usable tag.

+Adding this to BIP-139 instead would fork labelling into two mechanisms and undo the benefit of delegating, so the proposal belongs upstream.

+Separately, BIP-329's Additional Fields already cover something recorded below as missing:
+`rate` and `fmv` are exactly Electrum's per-transaction fiat cost-basis data (`set_fiat_value`), so that gap is closed upstream too.

 ## Missing fields